MorrisCastro04/holbertonschool-higher_level_programming/python-almost_a_circle/README.md

 task 12: add a method to convert to dictionary in the rectangle class

 task 13: add a method to convert to dictionary in the square class

+task 14: convert from Dictionary to a Json string